 - The Spinal Health Care Course.
 This has 5 full yoga classes which will guide you through a full course to develop both strength and flexibility in your spine.
 If you haven’t practiced yoga before this course will take you through step by step to help you understand the workings of your spine and how you can reduce, or become free of, general back pain.

-- 20-Minute Guided Relaxation (Emotional Balance and Self-Care Course) – This relaxation is in the Emotional Balance and Self-care Course or simply click on the button below to have it sent directly to your email account.
+- 20-Minute Guided Relaxation (Emotional Balance and Self-Care Course) – This relaxation is in the Emotional Balance and Self-care Course.
+Relaxation is a key aspect of allowing your spine to ease.
+It helps to reduce inflammation and release tightness and tension out of the muscles.
 Relaxation can be done with any back issues.
 It is particularly important to help address pain management and reduce inflammation in the body.

 I’m not a member yet- how do I sign up?

-Try out our classes for US$1 on our Monthly Membership Plan to gain access to our videos to help you develop your core strength.
+Try out our classes for US$14 per month using our Monthly Membership Plan to gain access to our videos to help you develop your core strength.
 You are free to unsubscribe as and when you wish.
-As a member of Soul Harmony Yoga head on over the Classes referenced by time 10-20 minute sessions and the Spinal Health course.

 Remember you don’t have to suffer from non-descript back pain.
 I’ve had students who have come to a yoga class after 20 years of living with pain and now don’t suffer at all because they make some time in their week to create strength and flexibility in their spine.